SparseLinearAlgebra/cuBool/README.md

 ## Installation

-If you running OS **Ubuntu 20.04** or higher you can download the official PyPI **pycubool** python package, which includes compiled library source with Cuda and Sequential computations support.
+If you are running OS **Ubuntu 20.04** or higher you can download the official PyPI **pycubool** python package, which includes compiled library source code with Cuda and Sequential computations support.
 Installation process requires only `python3` to be installed on your machine.
 Python can be installed as follows [link](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu).

-If all requirements satisfied, run the following command to install PyPI package:
+If all requirements are satisfied, run the following command to install PyPI package:
 ```shell script
 $ python3 -m pip install -i https://test.pypi.org/simple/ pycubool
 ```